YonatanBalassiano/Elections/README.md

 According to a set of rules, we perform a coalition run till we combine a valid government.

 Implement some basic c++ principles
--	Use of pointers ad references
+-	Use of pointers and references
 -	Memory management and memory leak
 -	Role of 5 for every class
 -	Abstract classes and Polymorphism